00 Days

 Thyme and/or sage inhalation

-Herbal Remedies for Respiratory Symptoms
+Herbal Support for Respiratory Symptoms

-Thyme and/or sage steam inhalation, teas or honey
+Thyme and/or sage steam inhalation, teas, or honey

-Herbal Remedies for Nausea
+Herbal Support for Nausea

-Plain ginger tea is the go to tea for nausea and vomiting
+Plain ginger tea is the go-to tea for nausea and vomiting

 Thyme tea sweetened with honey is a close second to ginger tea